The Kent coast is iconic. From the world-famous white cliffs, to beautiful beaches, to kiss-me-quick seaside resorts, no coastline works harder.

 Once the sunbathing is finished and the sand castle construction is complete, head up to the brasserie overlooking the beach and treat yourself to a plate of fish and chips and a glass of something cold.

 Whatever else might have changed, the beach is still the heart of the town.
 Margate Main Sands is an open and spacious 200 metre sweep of golden sand, perfect for sandcastles.
 It’s still the place to settle down in a deckchair, bury your feet in the sand, chomp on a stick of rock and see if Martin Parr takes your photo.
-Alternatively, the harbour arm, with its collection of restaurants and cafes, makes a great place to watch the world go by over small plates and a glass of natural wine.
+Alternatively, the Harbour Arm, with its collection of restaurants and cafes, makes a great place to watch the world go by over small plates and a glass of natural wine.

 A twenty minute stroll takes you away from the hustle and bustle of Margate to this quiet stretch of coastline beneath craggy cliffs.
 Here you’ll find one of the best seawater swimming pools in the country.